kendyedmonds/practice/Container-Format.md

 ### Advantages of NetCDF
 * Independent of computer architecture - hassle-free sharing between platforms
 * Self-describing - ancillary information and metadata can be included in the same file as the data
-* Flexible - can hold arbitrarily large arrays (netCDF-4) with an arbitrary number of dimensions (starting at 0, i.e. scalar values)
+* Flexible - can hold arbitrarily large arrays (netCDF-4) with an arbitrary number of dimensions (scalars are treated as 0-dimensional arrays)

 ## Remote and proximal sensing